redmod-team/profit/doc/run_system.rst

 interacting parts which handle the *Worker* and *Runner* side respectively.
 To supply the input arguments to the simulation, the *Worker* uses a *Preprocessor* and to collect the output data a *Postprocessor* is used.
+Alternatively simulations which provide a python callable can be wrapped directly with a custom *Worker*.
+The data is then passed directly and no *Pre-* and *Postprocessor* is needed.
 The *Runner* and its corresponding part of the *Interface* are persistent while the other components exist for each run of the simulation separately.